mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 This would be enough because, intuitively, there will be at least one correct process that has received both messages and it would be possible to track down the origin and the justifications and find out if a process is really faulty.

-Therefore, the monitor will be able complete the accountability algorithm as soon as at least f+1 processes will be detected.
+Therefore, the monitor will be able to complete the accountability algorithm as soon as at least f+1 processes will be detected.
-We also know that at least f+1 messages logs will be received by the monitor (we assume correct process will send their logs) and with the message logs of the correct processes will be able to complete the algorithm and respect the completeness and accuracy properties.
+We also know that at least f+1 messages logs will be received by the monitor (we assume correct processes will send their logs).
+The algorithm will be able to complete the algorithm and respect the completeness and accuracy properties with the message logs of the correct processes.

 ## Algorithm design